Square de l'Aviation: History

 The Square de l'Aviation was created by virtue of a royal decree issued on 19 October 1909, on the site of the former Royal School of Veterinary Medicine (now moved to Liège).
 The school's former site, relocated to the Rue des Vétérinaires/Veeartsenstraat, was acquired in 1892 by the municipality of Anderlecht, which drew up development plans for it from 1895.
 These plans consisted of a square open to the Small Ring (Brussels' inner ring road), from which two 18 m diagonal streets began, creating a triangular island with the Rue Limnander/Limnanderstraat.

-Prizes were planned for the most beautiful facades that would be erected within six years on land sold by the municipality in the district of the former Veterinary School.
+Prizes were planned for the most beautiful façades that would be erected within six years on land sold by the municipality in the district of the former Veterinary School.
 In practice, however, only part of the plots were built before the First World War.
 The new arteries were lined with tall and often wide buildings, mostly housing shops on the ground floor and housing on the upper floors.
 Now called Le Triangle, the district is largely occupied by companies active in the clothing industry.

 The square consists of four to six-storey buildings.
 The first ones were designed, between 1910 and 1913, in eclectic and Beaux-Arts styles.
 In 1911, the La Prévoyance Sociale building was established in the axis of the square.
 In the 1920s, the plots that had remained untouched were filled with buildings most often in the Beaux-Arts style tinged with Art Deco.
 Several buildings were converted into a hotel in the 2000s.

 From the outset, the square was embellished with a triangular parterre on the boulevard's side, which in 1924 welcomed the Monument to the Showmen who died for the Fatherland.
 In 2005–06, the space was redesigned as a pedestrian area, with the exception of the western end, where a carriageway connects the Rue Lambert Crickx and the Rue de l'Autonomie.
 The narrow part of the square now houses a fountain.